alexyuly/minimal-react-app/README.md

 [![CircleCI](https://circleci.com/gh/alexyuly/full-stack-template.svg?style=svg&circle-token=39c9879afcf215a11a96348ce6d1bbefc04e65de)](https://circleci.com/gh/alexyuly/full-stack-template)

-The purpose of this repo is to provide (yet another) very generic template for a full-stack socket-based Node.js web app.
-React, Redux, Webpack, and Socket.io are included.
-Material-UI is also in the mix to provide a quick starting point for a UI.
-Unit testing is done with Tape.
+The purpose of this repo is to provide a very generic and very minimalistic template for a full-stack socket-based Node.js web app using react, redux, webpack, socket.io, and friends.

 ## Notes